RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 For example:

-*Member:* Since we broke up I've been feeling sad.
+|Member:|Since we broke up I've been feeling sad.
 When I was younger I would have harmed myself at times like this.
 {:.chat}

 (The listener imagines the member feeling so sad that she attempts suicide.
 TAF makes the listener think the member is really at risk of attempting suicide.)

-*Listener:* You should see a counselor and call a suicide helpline.
+|Listener:|You should see a counselor and call a suicide helpline.{:.warn}
-{:.chat.warn}
+{:.chat}

 Do not give members advice in this way, especially when it is based on your own imagination.
 Instead, repeat back the member's feelings accurately:

-*Listener:* The breakup has caused you sadness, but it's not like when you were younger.
+|Listener:|The breakup has caused you sadness, but it's not like when you were younger.
 {:.chat.ok}

 If you are aware that you experience TAF to some extent, take particular care to distinguish carefully between your own thoughts and reality that can be verified.